-At the SEDAR 26 DW and SEDAR 26 AW, the panel noted considerable uncertainty in the von Bertalanffy growth parameters and some hesitation as to the selection of length-at-full vulnerability (L_c) was expressed.
+The panel at the SEDAR 26 data workshop (DW) and assessment workshop (AW) recognized considerable uncertainty in the von Bertalanffy growth parameters and some hesitation as to the selection of length-at-full vulnerability (L_c) was expressed.
 As such, a comprehensive sensitivity analysis was conducted.
-The range of the von Bertalanffy growth parameter explored was 0.18-0.68, which represents 60% above and below the base value (0.45, which is the mean of the two published estimates in Murray and Moore 1992 and Murray et al. 1992).
-This range encompasses the two estimates of the von Bertalanffy growth parameter from Murray and Moore (1992) and Murray et al. (1992), 0.29 and 0.61.
-The range of the asymptotic growth parameter explored was 799mm-899mm.
-The upper bound was either 1) the maximum observed length, 2) 10% above the base value when the maximum observed is less than the base value or 3) 15% above the base value when the maximum observed length was questionable (e.g., one observation that appeared to be an outlier).
+The value of the von Bertalanffy growth parameter (K) used for base case model runs was 0.78 (Molina-Urena 2009).
+For all sensitivity analyses the range of K inputs were set to a value 60% above and below the base value; the range of the K explored was 0.312 - 1.212.
+The range of the asymptotic growth parameter (L∞) explored varied according the relationship between the base case value and the maximum observed length.
+The value used for base case model runs was 300mm, which was the mean of the two estimates found in Molina-Urena (2009).
+The upper bound was either 1) the maximum observed length, 2) 10% above the base value when the maximum observed length was questionable (e.g., one observation that appeared to be an outlier).

-The accepted method for determining Lc is by visual inspection of the length frequency histogram (Thorson and Prager 2011).
-This approach was used for this analysis, but to satisfy the concerns of the AW panel we explored a wide range of L_c values.
+L_c was chosen by visual inspection of length-frequency histograms (Thorson and Prager 2011).
+To satisfy the concerns of the AW panel a wide range of L_c values were explored.
 Note that the lowest Lc values used in the sensitivity analysis were clearly below the actual length at full vulnerability and included only to demonstrate model behavior.
+Tables 5.5.1-5.5.3 summarize the values used for the input parameters for the pot and trap fishery in St. Croix.